How to add or edit a DMARC record in GoDaddy (step-by-step)

 Summary

 Youâve now completed the setup.
 You created a DMARCTrust account and added your domain.
 You got your unique reporting address.
 You generated your DMARC record with that address.
-You added the record in GoDaddy.
+You added or updated the record in GoDaddy.
 And you verified itâs working with our domain checker.

 Reports start arriving within 24-48 hours.
 Review your DMARCTrust dashboard to see whoâs sending as your domain, then fix any alignment issues and gradually move toward enforcement (p=quarantine, then p=reject).